Visit Hill Tribe Villages Thailand

 How to visit hill tribe villages ethically

-Staying overnight in a village at a hill tribe homestay, is a great way for travellers to gain an authentic insight into hilltribe culture in a culturally constructive way.
-A homestay offers the chance to learn first-hand about what hill tribe life is like, and interact with hilltribe villagers.
+Staying overnight at a hill tribe homestay, is a great way for travellers to gain an authentic insight into hilltribe life in a culturally constructive way.
+A homestay offers the chance to learn firsthand about what hill tribe life is like, and interact with hilltribe villagers.
 It can be a very rewarding and culturally enriching experience.
-And for your host family your stay is important supplemental income.
+And for your host family your stay is an important source of supplemental income, which also supports the preservation of traditional ways of life.

 How to Visit Hill Tribe Villages Ethically